Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 38. Medium heat the oil in the wok on a medium flame

-39. To check the oil temperature put a small piece of dough if it comes quickly on top and is ready to oil for frying.
+39. To check the oil temperature, put a small piece of dough; if it comes quickly to the top, it is ready for frying.

 40. Slide the puri into the oil and rapidly put oil on the puri with the help of a spoon.

-42. At this stage keep the flame low to prevent burn Accordingly capacity of the wok you can fry puris.
+42. At this stage, keep the flame low to prevent burning.
+According to the gly capacity of the wok, you can fry puris.

 43. Keep flipping until they turn brown.

-44. Drain them out from the oil and place them on the colander to remove the excess oi.l
+44. Drain them from the oil and place them on the colander to remove the excess oil.l

 45. Repeat the same process with all remaining puris